ippontech/blog-usa/posts/go-cli-from-scratch.md

 We just confirmed we have a working Go project but no time to celebrate just yet since it this doesn't feel like a CLI tool just yet.

-One thing that quickly stands from CLIs like Docker and Kubectl is the informative and friendly user manuals that are displayed by calling the base command.
+One thing that stands out from CLIs like Docker and Kubectl is the informative and friendly user manuals that are displayed by calling the base command.

 Essentially what I want is: